tendermint/tendermint/docs/networks/docker-compose.md

 The command now will generate config files for 5 validators and 3 non-validators.
 Along with generating new config files the docker-compose file needs to be edited.
-More nodes need to be added to the docker-compose, adding 4 more nodes is required in order to fully utilize the config files that were generated.
+Adding 4 more nodes is required in order to fully utilize the config files that were generated.

 ```yml
   node3: # bump by 1 for every node